basvanwesting/genetic-algorithm/README.md

 The following genotypes are implemented:

 * `BinaryGenotype`
-    * List of true|false values with 50% chance
+    * List of true|false values with 50% probability
-    * Builder `with_gene_size(usize)`, mandatory, number of genes
+    * Builder `with_gene_size(usize)`, mandatory, number of genes per chromosome
     * Permutable
 * `DiscreteGenotype<T>`
-    * List of items with uniform chance
+    * List of items with uniform probability
-    * Builder `with_gene_size(usize)`, mandatory, number of genes
+    * Builder `with_gene_size(usize)`, mandatory, number of genes per chromosome
     * Builder `with_gene_values(Vec<T>)`, mandatory, possible values for genes
     * Permutable
 * `UniqueDiscreteGenotype<T>`
-    * List of items with uniform chance, each item occurs exactly once
+    * List of items with uniform probability, each item occurs exactly once
     * Builder `with_gene_values(Vec<T>)`, mandatory, possible values for genes
     * Builder gene size is derived, same as gene values length
     * Permutable
 * `MultiDiscreteGenotype<T>`
-    * List of separate item lists (different sizes, but same type), where each gene has its own item list with a weighted chance depending on the list size
+    * List of separate item lists (different sizes, but same type), where each gene has its own item list with a weighted probability depending on the list size
     * Builder `with_gene_multi_values(<Vec<VecT>>)`, mandatory, possible values for each individual gene.
     * Builder gene size is derived, same as number of item lists
     * Permutable
 * `ContinuousGenotype`
-    * list of float ranges (f32) with uniform chance
+    * list of float ranges (f32) with uniform probability
-    * Builder `with_gene_size(usize)`, mandatory, number of genes
+    * Builder `with_gene_size(usize)`, mandatory, number of genes per chromosome
     * Builder `with_gene_range(Range<f32>)`, mandatory, possible values for genes
     * Not-Permutable
 * `MultiContinuousGenotype`
-    * List of separate float ranges (different sizes, but same type = f32), where each gene has it's own range with a weighted chance depending on the range size
+    * List of separate float ranges (different sizes, but same type = f32), where each gene has it's own range with a weighted probability depending on the range size
     * Builder `with_gene_ranges(Vec<Range<f32>>)`, mandatory, possible values for each individual gene.
     * Builder gene size is derived, same as number of ranges
     * Not-Permutable

 * General initialization options for all Genotypes:
-    * Builder `with_seed_genes(Vec<bool>)`, optional, start genes of population (instead of random genes).
-Sometimes it is efficient to start with a certain population (e.g. Knapsack problem with no items in it)
+    * Builder `with_seed_genes(Vec<bool>)`, optional, start genes of all chromosomes in the population (instead of the default random genes).
+Sometimes it is efficient to start with a certain population (e.g. [Knapsack problem](../main/examples/evolve_knapsack.rs) with no items in it)

 ## Fitness